Thank you!

 Madi Long

-NORTH CANAAN – Westerlind Outdoor, a retailer specializing in outdoor apparel, gear and technical fashion, has opened its doors to its newest venture – the company’s first-ever outlet store.
+NORTH CANAAN – Westerlind Outdoor, a retailer specializing in outdoor apparel, gear and technical fashion, has opened its doors to its newest venture – an outlet store in North Canaan.

 Located at 1 Railroad St. in North Canaan, the outlet offers shoppers access to past-season merchandise, unique finds and discounted items from a range of outdoor and lifestyle brands carried by the company.
 The opening marks the latest step in Westerlind’s recent expansion across the region.

-Westerlind’s roots are in Millerton, where founder Andrea Westerlind opened the company’s original storefront.
 The Millerton location is also home to the Westerlind Pantry, a specialty food shop offering bread, pantry staples and other provisions.

-Founded by the Swedish-born designer and entrepreneur, the companyhas built a reputation for blending outdoor performance gear with contemporary fashion.
+Founded by the Swedish-born designer and entrepreneur, the company has built a reputation for blending outdoor performance gear with contemporary fashion.
 Its stores feature apparel, footwear and equipment from a curated selection of outdoor lifestyle brands, with an emphasis on craftsmanship, functionality and design.

 The new outlet targets outdoor enthusiasts, travelers and shoppers looking for high-quality gear and clothing at reduced prices while expanding Westerlind’s presence in the Northwest Corner and neighboring Hudson Valley.